best places to live in Fort Myers Florida

 Gateway, parts of South Fort Myers, and anything close to Florida Gulf Coast University in Estero.
 Gateway gives you the best price-to-rent ratio among newer neighborhoods.

-If investment is your primary angle, the full take is in the Southwest Florida real estate investment outlook 2026.
+The full investment take is in the Southwest Florida real estate investment outlook 2026.

 Cost of Living Reality Check